-Tornado rips through parts of south Mississippi, killing 4
+4 dead after tornado rips through south Mississippi

 - The Fremont Troll was outfitted with a pussyhat ahead of Saturday's Womxn's March

+More than 40 firefighters from across Mississippi had gathered outside Hattiesburg police headquarters to search for the dead and injured.
+Equipped with dogs and all-terrain vehicles, they were planning on doing a grid search from police headquarters to nearby William Carey University in one of the most heavily damaged areas.

+Hours after the tornado, authorities were still concerned about downed power lines and possible gas leaks and are encouraging people to stay home, said Hattiesburg police Lt.
+Allen Murray.
-Greg Flynn of the Mississippi Emergency Management Agency said rescuers are still searching the stricken area for more possible victims.

-Flynn said “massive damage” was reported in a three-county area that was struck by a tornado at around 4 a.m.
+Greg Flynn of the Mississippi Emergency Management Agency said “massive damage” was reported across a three-county area that was struck by a tornado at around 4 a.m.

 Photos and television images showed the intensity of the damage.
 Cars were flipped over, sometimes piled on top of each other while parts of houses were ripped into shards of wood and debris.